webim/webim-client-sdk-ios/Documentation/Index.md

 Occurs when a user tries to open the chat or write a message after that.
 Recommended response is to show the user an error message with the recommendation to try using the chat later or explain to the user that it was blocked for some reason.

+Notice that the session will be destroyed if this error occured.

 <h3 id ="wrong-provided-visitor-hash">WRONG_PROVIDED_VISITOR_HASH case</h3>

 Indicates a problem of your application authorization mechanism and is unrelated to the user’s actions.
 Occurs when trying to authorize a visitor with a non-valid signature.
 Recommended response is to send an automatic bug report and show the user an error message with the recommendation to try using the chat later.

+Notice that the session will be destroyed if this error occured.

 <h2 id ="webim-error">WebimError protocol</h2>